isomerpages/astar-nrp/_industry/01-ecopartners.md

 The various companies doing robotics in Singapore are listed here.
 Visit their website by clicking on the panels below, if you want to find out more!

-{% include companies.html companies=site.data.ecopart %}
+{% include ecoparts.html ecoparts=site.data.ecopart %}